MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 \myparagraph{Correlation Analysis} We note that each estimation method exhibits a high Spearman rank correlation with the default vector quantization approach of $0.95$ to $1.0$ and a worst-case Spearman correlation of at least $0.857$ with the human evaluations \emph{for the best hyperparameter values}.
 We find that the parametric approximation is not robust to the number $m$ of principal components --- its performance steeply drops off at $m = 100$.

-\myparagraph{Pros and Cons of the Estimation Methods} The $k$-nearest neighbor and classifier-based estimators are unable to detect the best nucleus hyperparameter $p$ between $0.9$ and $0.95$.
-The vector quantization approach and even baselines like Gen. PPL. identify $p=0.95$ as being better than $p=0.9$.
-With one of the main uses of the proposed measures being hyperparameter tuning~\cite[e.g.][]{meister2022locally,su2022contrastive}, this makes these estimation methods potentially less useful.
-Similarly, the need for extreme dimensionality reduction for kernel density or parametric estimators might make them less useful to potentially better embedding models in the future.
-Overall, we recommend the vector quantization approach as a good default as it is relatively computationally inexpensive and does not require much hyperparameter tuning.
+\myparagraph{Pros and Cons of the Estimation Methods} All the tested estimation methods are consistent with each other, demonstrating the versatility of \mauve's recipe of estimating information divergences from vector embeddings of data.
+However, there are some minor differences.
+First, the $k$-nearest neighbor and classifier-based estimators report a tie between nucleus sampling with $p=0.9$ and $p=0.95$.
+In contrast, the vector quantization approach ranks $p=0.95$ as better than $p=0.9$; this is also the case with the Gen. PPL. baseline.
+Second, the non-parametric nearest neighbor and kernel density estimators, as well as the parametric Gaussian approximation require extreme dimensionality reduction, which makes it important to select the lower dimension correctly.
+In contrast, the quantization performance is more robust to its hyperparameter (the quantization size $k$).
+Thus, we recommend the vector quantization approach as a reliable default as it is relatively computationally inexpensive and does not require much hyperparameter tuning.